remotesensorDJB/storymaps101/PITCHME.md

 - How do we build Story Maps?
 - Story Map Templates
 - More resources
----

-@title[The Five Minute Story Map]
-### The Plan
-- What are Story Maps?
-- Why use Story Maps?
-- Activity: Check out the Story Maps Gallery
-- How do we build Story Maps?
-- Story Map Templates
-- More resources
 +++
 @title[What are Story Maps?]
 ### The Plan